enolgor/electron-ts-boilerplate/README.md

 ## How to use this boilerplate

 - Install git, node & npm (comes with node) for windows or linux.
-- Install nsis software (only on windows) if you plan to buld windows binary installers.
+- Install nsis software (only on windows) if you plan to build windows binary installers.
 The nsis software folder should be on the windows PATH.
 - Clone this repository: `git clone https://github.com/elterx/electron-boilerplate`
 - CD to directory and install dependencies `npm install`
 - If on linux install gulp globally (`npm install -g gulp`), on windows gulp.bat does the trick.